ibm-watson-data-lab/location-tracker-envoy-server/README.md

 2. Follow the instructions at the above link to connect to Bluemix.
 3. Follow the instructions at the above link to log in to Bluemix.

-Open the manifest.yml file and
+Open the manifest.yml file and specify a unique host name for Envoy and the Location Tracker Envoy Server:

+1. Replace `cloudant-envoy-XXXX` with a unique path in Bluemix.
+For example, `cloudant-envoy-mwatson`.
+If the path is already taken the deploy to Bluemix will fail and you will have to find a new path.
+Note: there are two places to change this value in the manifest.yml file:

+    `host: cloudant-envoy-XXXX` - This specifies the path that should be assigned to Envoy.

+    `ENVOY_HOST: cloudant-envoy-xxxx.mybluemix.net` - This tells the Location Tracker Envoy Server the path at which Envoy can be found.

+2. Replace `location-tracker-envoy-XXXX` with a unique path in Bluemix.
+For example, `location-tracker-envoy-envoy-mwatson`.

 To deploy to Bluemix run the following command:

     $ cf push

-**Note:** You may notice that Bluemix assigns a URL to your app containing a random word.
-This is defined in the `manifest.yml` file.
-The `host` key in this file contains the value `cloudant-location-tracker-${random-word}`.
-The random word is there to ensure that multiple people deploying the Location Tracker application to Bluemix do not run into naming collisions.
-However, this will cause a new route to be created for your application each time you deploy to Bluemix.
-To prevent this from happening, replace `${random-word}` with a hard coded (but unique) value.
+After you have deployed Cloudant Envoy and the Location Tracker Envoy Server to Bluemix be sure to update the Location Tracker app to point to your new server.
+You can find this setting in AppConstants.swift.
+Here is an example:

+`static let baseUrl: String = "http://location-tracker-envoy-XXXX.mybluemix.net"`

 ## Privacy Notice